mprat/breadboard-to-pcb/README.md

 TODO:
 * rename the current "wire" class into "Component" and then make subclasses later
+* make a "visualize component" function